George Waggner: Career

 Born in New York City, he trained as a chemist and served in World War I before coming to Hollywood to pursue a career as an actor.
 He made his film debut as an actor portraying Yousayef in The Sheik (1921).
 He later acted in Western films.
 The first film he directed was Western Trails (1938).
 During his career as a film director, he worked with John Wayne (The Fighting Kentuckian), Lon Chaney Jr. (Man Made Monster and his most famous film, The Wolf Man), Brian Donlevy and Broderick Crawford (South of Tahiti), Randolph Scott (Gunfighters) and Boris Karloff (The Climax).
 Though primarily known for his horror films today, Waggner also directed many Westerns, action films, and war films.

 During his career as a film director, he also wrote songs which appeared in his films, beginning with "Round, White, and Ruby Red" from Operation Pacific.
 By the end of his career, he had written over 100 songs.

-In the 1960s, he moved from cinema to television, directing episodes of the television series Maverick, Batman, The Green Hornet, 77 Sunset Strip and The Man from U.N.C.L.E..
+In the 1960s, he moved from cinema to television, directing episodes of the television series Maverick, Batman, The Green Hornet, 77 Sunset Strip, 'Hawaiian Eye' and The Man from U.N.C.L.E..

 In 1957 he directed Red Nightmare, a Cold War propaganda film produced by the Department of Defense and narrated by Jack Webb.

 Personal life

-Waggner died in Woodland Hills, Los Angeles, California on December 11, 1984 at the age of 90.
+Waggner died in Woodland Hills, Los Angeles, California on December 11, 1984, at the age of 90.